5 Lessons From Casting Directors Workshops

 They include accents, mannerisms, or an added layer to the backstory.
 The collaboration between actors and creative teams is an essential piece to the storytelling puzzle.
 Your presence as an actor can create a unique, powerful, and lasting impression that moves the audience.
 When in the audition room, own your performance and know that your work is making a difference.
 A Casting Director is there to observe.

-When it comes to networking, many actors make another mistake.
-They place too much value on meeting as many Casting Directors as possible, even when they have to pay to do so by signing up for their classes.
-They think they will be remembered and considered for roles because they paid a Casting Director for a class.
+Many actors make the mistake of seeing casting directors’ workshops as networking opportunities.
+They place too much value on meeting as many casting directors as possible, even when they have to pay to do so by signing up for their classes.
+They think they will be remembered and considered for roles because they paid a casting director for a class.
 A better use of their time would be connecting with creators who will eventually have the power to decide on casting.
 Those are writers, directors, and producers – and they do not offer workshops to meet actors.
+Other forms of networking include:

 Conclusion